The Perth Biodesign Team

 Ruth Seeber

-Ruth Seeber is a molecular pharmacologist with 20 years experience working at the University of Western Australia and Harry Perkins Institute of Medical Research.
+Ruth Seeber is a molecular pharmacologist with over 20 years of experience working at The University of Western Australia and Harry Perkins Institute of Medical Research.
 She is an assay technology co-inventor and has extensive experience in managing projects at the academic-industry interface.
 Ruth therefore brings key insights into how researchers can work effectively on this boundary.